To change the wallpaper - add a 800x600 \_ISO\Mybackground.bmp or .jpg file - see below for details.

 Other changes (headings, menu position, colours, etc.)

-The main way to change E2B is to make a new \_ISO\MyE2B.cfg file by making a copy of the \_ISO\Sample_MyE2B.cfg file.
-See the MyE2B.cfg page for more details.
+You can make a new \_ISO\MyE2B.cfg file by using the Editor or by making a copy of the \_ISO\Sample_MyE2B.cfg file - see the MyE2B.cfg page for more details.

-E2B v1.50 and later versions use keyword lookup strings which begin with $$STR followed by 4 alphanumeric characters.
+E2B uses keyword lookup strings which begin with $$STR followed by 4 alphanumeric characters.
 To change the existing E2B menu headings or standard menu entries or change the language, please go to the 'Languages' page here.

 Sub-Menu heading positions